green-code-initiative/ecoCode-android/android-plugin/RULES.md

 ### 🤝 Social

 The set of rules comes from the detailed [Social Smells catalog](https://olegoaer.perso.univ-pau.fr/android-social-smells/index.html) (work in progress).
-0 rules have been implemented so far in the plugin.
+0 rule has been implemented so far in the plugin.
 Table of unimplemented rules below:

 | # | **Rule Name**      |     **Scanner**     |      **Observation**     |
 | ---|:----------------|:-------------:|:-------------:|